d3x0r/JSOX/README.md

 # JSOX – JavaScript Object eXchange format.

- (PESON) Programmable ECMA Script Object Notation for Humans

 [![Join the chat at https://gitter.im/sack-vfs/jsox](https://badges.gitter.im/sack-vfs/jsox.svg)](https://gitter.im/sack-vfs/jsox?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 100% Compatible reader for JSON.
-Stringify may be JSON output compatible;
-but then there will be other methods for outputing JSOX.
+JSOX.stringify cannot generate JSON compatible output; it would lose all the features anyway; use existing `JSON.stringify()` if required, again all JSON(JSON3/JSON5/JSON6) is valid JSOX.

+JSOX adds BigInt, Date, and TypeArray transport support, and includes keywords (5)'Infinity', (5)'NaN', (6)'undefined'.

-JSOX Adds processing of `tag` keywords, which influences the states in the parser; and a prefix 'type' for data.
+JSOX Adds optional processing of `tag` keywords, which influences the states in the parser; and a prefix 'type' for data.
 Example: `v{ x, y } { a : v{a,b} }`.
 It defines a template/class of object that has fields 'x', and 'y'.
 Then defines an object with a field A what is a object of type 'v', with values 'a', and 'b'.
 This example does not gain any visible savings; savings